Advertiser Disclosure

 You might be failing at your financial resolutions, because you’re trying to take on too much at once.

-“It’s difficult to stay on track with long-term goals — life has a way of throwing us curveballs, said Matthew T. Gray, CFP®, financial advisor at Personal Capital, an Empower Company.
+“It’s difficult to stay on track with long-term goals — life has a way of throwing us curveballs, said Matthew T. Gray, CFP®, a former financial advisor at Personal Capital, an Empower Company.
 “Creating short-term goals helps us stay focused while slowly working towards the long-term.”

 Track Your Progress